Carl Wilson: Early years and success

 Carl Dean Wilson was born the youngest of the three Wilson boys in Hawthorne, California, the youngest son of Audree Neva (née Korthof) and Murry Gage Wilson.
+As young children, he and his brothers suffered frequent verbal and physical abuse at the hands of their father.
 From his pre-teens he practiced harmony vocals under the guidance of his brother Brian, who often sang in the family music room with his mother and brothers.
 Inspired by country star Spade Cooley, at the age of 12, Carl asked his parents to buy him a guitar, for which he took some lessons.
 In 1982, Carl remembered from this time: "The kid across the street, David Marks, was taking guitar lessons from John Maus, so I started, too.
 David and I were about 12 and John was only three years older, but we thought he was a shit-hot guitarist.
 John and his sister Judy did fraternity gigs together as a duo.
 Later John moved to England and became one of the Walker Brothers. ...
 He showed me some fingerpicking techniques and strumming stuff that I still use.
 When I play a solo, he's still there."
 While Brian perfected the band's vocal style and keyboard base, Carl's Chuck Berry-esque guitar became an early Beach Boys trademark.
 While in high school, Carl also studied saxophone.